mikehoward/tdd_deploy/lib/tdd_deploy/doc/SiteSetup.md

 and roll everything back.
 * run the Configurator and install Site Specials and Site Config using **tdd\_deploy**.
 Once Capistrano has the directories set up, you can install the nginx.conf, monitrc, etc files.

+## Future Deployments

+You will deploy using `cap deploy`.

+**NOTE:** if you don't copy the stuff in lib/tdd\_deploy/app\_hosts/config to the `config` directory and include them in you git repository, you will need to _reinstall_ them every time you do a deployment.
+But then, if you do and you change something, you'll need to - well, figure it out.

+## After First Deployment

+You may need to run rake db:migrate by hand:

+    cd ~${SITE_USER}/${SITE}/current

+    bundle exec rake RAILS_ENV=production db:migrate

 ## Things which can go wrong